coralproject/sponge/pkg/strategy/README.md

 ##### Priority

 This is a number that specifies which table to import first.
+The first priority starts in Zero.

 ##### OrderBy